growth Archives - CFO Centre Australia

 Experience: it is important that a CFO has a wide range of commercial experience, not just financial.
 Good CFOs do not learn their skills from textbooks alone, in fact they learn very little from textbooks – they learn by doing.
 Commercial experience means leaving their offices and talking to customers and engaging with the production and operations teams.

 Personality: a CFO must be able to communicate at all levels be it the production teams, sales teams, marketing teams to board level.
 The CFO must be able to relate to people on all levels of a business.
+We always strive to match the best CFO not just commercially, but culturally for your organisation.

 Article written by Peter O’Sullivan – Regional Director – CFO Centre, Victoria